Accessibility Statement for Cultures (A112)

 This module has tutor-marked assignments (TMAs), which must be submitted online via the OU electronic TMA system and an end-of-module assessment (EMA) to be submitted online.

 You will receive feedback from your tutor on your tutor-marked assignments (TMAs).
-You will be able to use this feedback to reflect on your learning and to help you prepare for your next assignment.
+You are strongly encouraged and guided to use this feedback to reflect on your learning and to help you prepare for your next assignment.

 All University modules are structured according to a set timetable and you will need time-management skills to keep your studies on track.
 You will be supported in developing these skills.